tbali0524/playground-jcb5vasr/markdowns/intro.md

 * give a __pull request__ directly to the [github repo](https://github.com/tbali0524/playground-jcb5vasr) of this playground;
 * or just leave a comment here.

-Regarding **attributions**: some of the ideas here I found on CG forum posts by.
-Many command line arguments are taken from a code by _Westicles_ (a.k.a. _Mrs.GloriaZindlebocker_).
+Regarding __attributions__: some of the ideas here I found in a bunch CG forum posts or chat messages.
+Many command line arguments are taken from a published code by _Westicles_ (a.k.a. _Mrs.GloriaZindlebocker_).

 ## Coming next